-In addition to the core components of Splunk Enterprise, this STIG requires use of an organizational-level user management system such as Lightweight Directory Access Protocol (LDAP), Active Directory, or a Security Assertion Markup Language (SAML) deployment.
+In addition to the core components of Splunk Enterprise 7.x for Windows, this STIG requires the use of an organizational-level user management system such as Lightweight Directory Access Protocol (LDAP), Active Directory, or a Security Assertion Markup Language (SAML) deployment.
 This STIG assumes that an LDAP, Active Directory, or SAML implementation is in place and functioning correctly.
 Removing the need for the application to manage users provides a better-controlled environment, mitigating the risk of inappropriate access or orphaned accounts.